-Craigo-Snell earned degrees (PhD, MPhil, MA, and MDiv) at Yale University and Yale Divinity School.
+Shannon Craigo-Snell joined the Louisville Seminary faculty in 2011 as a constructive systematic theologian.
+She earned degrees (PhD, MPhil, MA, and MDiv) at Yale University and Yale

+Divinity School.
 From 2001 to 2011 she taught in the Religious Studies department at Yale University, where she also earned several Yale fellowships and professional research grants.
 Her students have included undergraduates with diverse religious backgrounds in the secular context of the University; denominationally diverse Divinity School students and doctoral students in religious studies.
 These varied contexts have been part of her formation as a constructive theologian.